-Kyoto autumn leaves viewing spots
+Kyoto autumn leaves viewing spots for 2020

-Arguably Kyoto’s most popular temple, Kiyomizu-dera sees loads and loads of tourists each day, and you can expect even more of them in autumn.
-This huge, sprawling complex is the temple to see for those who are pressed for time and can’t visit too many places in Kyoto.
+Arguably Kyoto’s most popular temple, Kiyomizudera sees loads of tourists each day, and you can expect even more of them in autumn.
+This huge, sprawling complex is the temple to see for those who are pressed for time and can’t visit too many places in the city.
 It’s in central Kyoto, and is covered by several bus routes.

-It’s an approximately 10-minute walk from JR’s or Keihan Railway’s Tofukuji Station, but it’s also accessible by bus.
+The temple is a 10-minute walk from JR’s or Keihan Railway’s Tofukuji Station, but it’s also accessible by bus.

 3. Kitano Tenmangu

-Admission: Free for temple grounds; ¥700 for the garden
+Admission: Free for temple grounds | ¥1,000/adult and ¥500/child for the garden

 The other garden, Yuzen-en, has two teahouses.
 It also happens to be one of three sites within the temple grounds that is illuminated nightly for most of November.
 The other two sites are the Amida-dou (Amitabha Hall), which houses a 2.5 m statue of the Buddha, and Kuromon, the Black Gate.